 Responding to Abuse Toolkit: Grooming

 As the #MeToo movement hits the church, many churches are requesting information about how to respond.
-Safe Church Ministry is working on a toolkit for churches.
-Understanding how abuse happens, often through a process of grooming, will be a part of that toolkit.
-We hope that this article is a helpful preview.
+Safe Church Ministry offers, Responding to Abuse: A Toolkit for Churches.
+Understanding how abuse happens, often through a process of grooming, is a part of this toolkit.

 Sexual abuse does not just happen “out of the blue”.
 Most often a process of grooming is involved, which overcomes a person’s defenses by slowly desensitizing his or her natural reactions to abusive behaviors.
 Grooming works by mixing positive behaviors with elements of abuse.
 Abusive elements are added incrementally so as not to alarm the one targeted for abuse, and to normalize inappropriate behaviors.
 Grooming happens to both children and adults.